An empirical approach to selecting the first growing black hole seeds with JWST/NIRCam: Discussion

-When it comes to modeling the number densities and accretion rates of early growing BHs, the seeding mechanism is not the only major uncertainty.
+When it comes to modeling the number densities and accretion rates of early growing BHs, the seeding mechanism is not the only major uncertainty \citep[e.g.,][]{ricartenatarajan2018,Inayoshi:2020,Volonteri:2021}.
 It is also very challenging to implement the dynamics of these low-mass BHs \citep[e.g.,][]{tremmeletal2017,bellovaryetal2019,Piana:2021}, meaning that merger rates, merger timescales, and even the interactions between the low-mass BHs and gas clouds in the proto-galaxies are still quite uncertain.
 Likewise, without a better understanding of the BH environments, it is likely very challenging to robustly predict accretion rates.
 In current state-of-the-art hydrodynamical zoom simulations, there are hints that the low-mass BHs simply do not accrete or grow \citep{Latif:2018,bellovaryetal2019}.
-On the other hand, some papers suggest that the BHs may be able to grow at super-Eddington rates \citep[e.g.,][]{jiangetal2019}.
-For a comprehensive review of this complicated literature see \citet{Inayoshi:2020} and \citet{Volonteri:2021}.
+On the other hand, some papers suggest that the BHs may be able to grow at super-Eddington rates \citep[e.g.,][]{jiangetal2019}. { The launch of \jwst\ raises the exciting prospect that we may start to constrain these uncertainties with measured number densities.}

+{ We emphasize that our predicted color boxes are dependent on the assumed galaxy colors from the JAGUAR mock catalog.
+At present, \jwst\ data are not sufficiently sensitive to validate these color distributions directly, but they will be in the near future.
+Since the windows to obtain follow-up spectroscopy on the best hi-$z$ BH candidates will be small, it is important to proceed iteratively by obtaining spectra of objects in rare parts of color space immediately, while refining galaxy catalogs in parallel.
+Furthermore, \jwst\ will be very sensitive for the identification of low-mass central BHs at intermediate redshifts.
+Hence, these lower redshift BHs will allow future update and validation of our assumed AGN template.}